aibgr/3DQ-Park/README.md

 # 3DQ-Park
-Presenting a novel learning method on a proposed unifying equation (Just one Kinematic Equation for Parking (Parallel (both side of street), Vertical, Oblique) + Overtaking)
+Presenting a novel Reinforcement Learning method on a proposed Unifying Equation (Just one Kinematic Equation for Parking (Parallel (both side of street), Vertical, Oblique) + Overtaking)

 This project only shocase its capability for both-side parking